-Gestalt is an initiative spawned from the joint efforts between King Sulwyn Starsong and the Director of Vaifen’s National Intelligence Center, James Exley.
+Gestalt is a top-secret project spawned from the joint efforts between King Sulwyn Starsong and the Director of Vaifen’s National Intelligence Center, James Exley.

-It was created out of the imperious necessity for an elite task force group that could turn the tide against the extraordinary threats of the Ashen Reckoning, who has unleashed a series of gruesome terrorist attacks on Vaifen, claiming the lives of hundreds of its citizens.
+It was created out of the imperious necessity for a brand-new elite task force group capable of turning the tide against the extraordinary threats that the Nation of Vaifen faces — most notably, that of the Ashen Reckoning, who has unleashed a series of gruesome attacks on Vaifen, claiming the lives of hundreds of its citizens.

-The initial team is made of seven members: Five in the Strike Team, who are each assigned a color-coded Battle Suit; A Quartermaster, tasked with the design and maintenance of Gestalt’s arsenal and systems, and an Operator, tasked with providing the team with support during their missions.
+The first iteration of the Gestalt team is made of seven members: Five in the Strike Team, who are each assigned a color-coded Battle Suit; A Quartermaster, tasked with the design and maintenance of Gestalt’s arsenal and systems, and an Operator, tasked with providing the team with tactical support during their missions.

-All seven members carry out their duties under the watchful eyes of National Intelligence Director James Exley, who oversees the entire autonomous project.
+All seven members carry out their duties under the watchful eyes of James Exley, who oversees and commands the entire autonomous project whilst fulfilling his duties as the head of the National Intelligence Center.

 The initiative is not without its detractors, however, made worse by the fact that the Nation’s regent forcefully exerted his will to authorize and implement Gestalt without undergoing through the due legislative process that a project of such nature calls for.

-Members of Vaifen’s Senate, politicians, and those who oppose the rule of the Crown of Starsong who, upon seeing Gestalt in action, have had no qualms in denouncing the team as nothing but the “Crown’s armed thugs” — an organization that while they have reluctantly accepted that is indeed fighting against the greatest threat to Vaifen’s safety in recent times, “ultimately answers to the King and to the King only.”
+Members of Vaifen’s Senate, politicians, and those who oppose the rule of the Crown of Starsong who, upon seeing Gestalt in action, have had no qualms in denouncing the team as nothing but the “Crown’s armed thugs” — an organization that, while they have reluctantly accepted that is indeed fighting against the greatest threat to Vaifen’s safety in recent times, “ultimately answers to the King and to the King only,” or so they claim.

 While each member comes from a different background and excels in their own respective areas, they all share a desire to do good, to protect others, and to bring peace to a nation under siege.